Toy Story 2: Buzz Lightyear to the Rescue: Development and release

-Controversy

 Following its initial release, the game created controversy for its inclusion of a villain character whose design featured a mustache, a bullet bandolier and a sombrero.
 In late November 1999, a peaceful protest with more than 120 people was held outside Activision's headquarters by Mestizo activists who perceived the character as an offensive stereotype towards Mexicans.
 Activision and Disney stated that the character's appearance would be altered in future copies of the game; there were no plans to recall or amend current copies.

 Reception

 The PlayStation version of Toy Story 2: Buzz Lightyear to the Rescue! received positive reviews, while the Nintendo 64 and Dreamcast versions received "Mixed or average reviews", according to aggregating review website Metacritic.
-Official Nintendo Magazine, reviewing the Nintendo 64 release, called it "a smart platformer that's packed with wacky worlds and cool bosses", but also stated its low difficulty level may deter experienced gamers of the platform genre.
+Nintendo Official Magazine, reviewing the Nintendo 64 release, called it "a smart platformer that's packed with wacky worlds and cool bosses", but also stated its low difficulty level may deter experienced gamers of the platform genre.
+Dr. Zombie of GamePro felt the game "stands on its own merits as an entertaining platform game".

-The home console/computer version was criticized for its awkward camera, and the limited number of repetitive phrases used by non-playable characters throughout the game.
+The home console/computer version was criticized for its awkward camera, and the limited number of repetitive phrases used by non-playable characters.
 Critics praised the PlayStation version for its graphics and FMV clips, and considered it superior to the Nintendo 64 version, noting its lack of clips.
-Levi Buchanan of GameFan called the PlayStation version "a wonderfully detailed" game with "bright, crisp graphics, incredible audio, and some fantastic movie cutscenes".
-Buchanan criticized the Nintendo 64 version for blurry textures and "abysmal" pop-up, and stated that the frame rate affected character animations.
-In addition, Buchanan criticized the Nintendo 64 version's sounds, music, and sluggish camera, and stated that the poor graphics hindered the gameplay.
-Official Nintendo Magazine appreciated the Nintendo 64 release's upbeat music, vibrant color palette of the levels as well as the "smart" boss design, but admitted the graphics looked "grainy" in some areas.
-Matt Casamassina of IGN also criticized the Nintendo 64 version's pop-up and frame rate, and stated that the game had "washed out visuals and a decidedly blurry look" in comparison to the PlayStation version; he believed that the latter version also had superior controls.
+John Marrin of CNET Gamecenter called the PlayStation version "a good 3D platformer that could have been better", enjoying the level design and cutscenes but criticizing the obstacles courses.
+Levi Buchanan of GameFan called the PlayStation version "a wonderfully detailed" game with "bright, crisp graphics, incredible audio, and some fantastic movie cutscenes", and criticized the Nintendo 64 version for blurry textures, "abysmal" pop-up, and the frame rate affecting character animations, as well as the sounds, music, and sluggish camera.
+Nintendo Official Magazine appreciated the Nintendo 64 release's upbeat music, vibrant color palette of the levels as well as the "smart" boss design, but admitted the graphics looked "grainy" in some areas.
+Matt Casamassina of IGN also criticized the Nintendo 64 version's pop-up and frame rate, and felt it had "washed out visuals and a decidedly blurry look" as well as inferior controls.
 Chris Hudak of The Electric Playground praised the game's large levels but criticized them for not being interactive enough.